 The country has come a long way since Berkadia’s coverage of the Democratic Iowa Caucus and the election’s impact on real estate trends back in January.
 The result of the next presidential election is still anyone’s call, but we now have a clearer picture of the two roads our country might traverse in 2021.

-With the national conventions wrapping up and early voting beginning as early as October, election season is officially upon us.
+With the debates in limbo and early voting already under way, election season is officially upon us.
 Here is a closer look at what we know about the candidates and how their respective visions for the future might impact the multifamily industry.

 President Trump’s campaign has highlighted the expansion of Opportunity Zones as a top priority, both in dialogue with press media and on the campaign website.
 It is not clear what mechanisms the administration will leverage in order to expand the program.
 However, Trump himself has recently signed an executive order that could provide some clarity on the administration’s approach.